The Diesel Page|

 The engine oil cooler lines used on the 6.5 have been a source of oil leaks.
 This tech piece will show what happens when these lines fail, and we'll show you how to change them.
 You may want to check your oil cooler lines after reading this.

-Dual-Idler Gear Drive
+Dual-Idler Gear Drive Timing Set

 The Phazer Diesel Pro Dual-Idler Gear Drive produced by Diesel Services Group for the 1994 and newer 6.5L Turbo Diesel replaces the stock chain driven timing set and OEM reluctor wheel on the 6.5TD crankshaft.
 DSG claims "Our "Phaser" performance kit allows 3-5 degrees of timing advance right off the crankshaft, which we found to increase fuel economy, produces cleaner starts, and improves throttle performance."
+Not only do we show you how to install the Phaser, but we also test the performance of the completed project.

 Factory installed Bilsteins can be found on Chevrolet Corvettes and Z-71 trucks, Mercedes Benz, Ferrari, and Porsche.
 Bilstein also produces a complete line for all GM trucks.
 These mono-tube gas shocks are advertised as being superior to the competition.
 I'll show you how easy they are to install, and discuss what they do for the ride quality.